YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRDEFLOG
 -----------------------

-GTMSECSHRDEFLOG, $gtm_log is either undefined or not defined to an absolute path, so gtm_log is set the default xxxx
+GTMSECSHRDEFLOG, $ydb_log is either undefined or not defined to an absolute path, so ydb_log is set the default xxxx

 Run Time Information: This indicates that GTMSECSHR has selected the default log file described in the message because the environment variable was not defined or had an unsuitable definition.

-Action: When specifying the log file, be sure to select a full path and define the environment variable gtm_log properly.
+Action: When specifying the log file, be sure to select a full path and define the environment variable ydb_log properly.

 ------------------------
 GTMSECSHRDMNSTARTED